Projective plane graphs and 3-rigidity: Introduction

 \begin{thm} Let $G$ be a simple graph associated with a partial triangulation of the real projective plane.
 Then $G$ is minimally $3$-rigid if and only if $G$ is $(3,6)$-tight. \end{thm}

-Recall that a $(3,6)$-tight graph $G=(V,E)$ is one that satisfies the Maxwell count $|E|=3|V|-6$ and the sparsity condition $|E'|\leq 3|V'|-6$ for subgraphs $G'$ with at least 3 vertices.
-In particular it follows from the Maxwell condition that such a graph falls 3 edges short of a full (possibly nonsimple) triangulation of $\P$.
-The proof of Theorem \ref{t:projectiveA} depends heavily on our main result, Theorem \ref{t:construction}, which is a purely combinatorial constructive characterisation of the $\P$-graphs which are (3,6)-tight.
-A key step is the identification of edge contraction moves, for certain edges that lie in two 3-cycle faces, such that the $(3,6)$-sparsity condition is preserved.
-This is done in Section \ref{s:contractionmoves} by exploiting the implicit topological structure of the graphs.
-The associated contraction sequences must terminate and the terminal graphs are said to in \emph{irreducible}.
-They have the defining property that every contractible edge lies on a critical $4$-, $5$- or $6$-cycle.
-For the remainder of the proof of Theorem \ref{t:construction} we show that an irreducible graph has no contractible edges (Section \ref{s:irreducibles}) and we determine the uncontractible graphs (Section \ref{s:uncontractibles}).
-Determining the uncontractibles requires an extensive case-by-case analysis leading to the 8 ``base" graphs given in Figures \ref{f:irreducibles}, \ref{f:2irreducibleEmbedded}, \ref{f:3more}.
+Recall that a graph $G=(V,E)$ is $(3,6)$-tight if it satisfies the Maxwell count $|E|=3|V|-6$ and the sparsity condition $|E'|\leq 3|V'|-6$ for subgraphs $G'$ with an edge or at least 3 vertices.
+In particular it follows that such a graph falls 3 edges short of arising from a full triangulation of $\P$.
+The proof of Theorem \ref{t:projectiveA} depends heavily on our main result, Theorem \ref{t:construction}, which gives a purely combinatorial constructive characterisation of (3,6)-tight graphs $G$ which are embeddable in the real projective plane.
+A key step is a criterion for the existence of an edge contraction move for an embedded edge that lies in two 3-cycle faces (called $FF$ edges), such that the $(3,6)$-sparsity condition is preserved.
+This is done, in Section \ref{s:contractionmoves}, by exploiting the topological environment of the embedded graph.
+An associated edge contraction sequence must terminate and the terminal embedded graph is said to be \emph{irreducible}.
+We show that such irreducibles have the defining property that each contractible embedded edge (one for which the contraction is simple) lies on the boundary walk of a $(3,6)$-tight embedded subgraph.
+These boundary walks are the critical walks in $G$ discussed in Section \ref{ss:criticalcycles}.
+In Section \ref{s:theirreducibles} we show that there are 9 irreducible embedded graphs, including 2 embedded graphs for $K_3$.
+As a corollary of this identification we see that the irreducibles coincide with the apparently smaller class of (3,6)-tight embedded graphs which have no contractible edges, that is, they have no $FF$ edges for which the contraction gives a simple graph.

+The identification of the irreducibles makes repeated use of Corollary \ref{c:propercontainment}.
+This ensures that the boundary walk of a nontriangular face of an irreducible cannot be interior, in a natural sense, to a critical cycle of the same length.
+The various proofs proceed by a case by case analysis according to the existence of $FF$ edges and the number nontriangular faces.
+In the appendix we give a different proof strategy and determine directly the 9 \emph{uncontractible} embedded graphs.
+This is a case by case analysis depending on the minimum hole incidence degree given in Definition \ref{d:holedegree}.